zephray/VerilogBoy/doc/cpu_internal.md

 00 - Instruction[5:3]
 01 - {1'b0, Instruction[7:6]}
-10 - Fixed ADD
+10 - Fixed ADD ; F to result
-11 - Fixed SUB
+11 - Fixed SUB ; A to F

 ## alu_dst